Points League Primer (Fantasy Baseball)

 And that’s why the fantasy gods invented points leagues.
 If you’re looking for an easier way to play fantasy baseball or you’re thinking about dipping your toes into the fantasy baseball waters for the first time, you might want to consider starting with a head-to-head points league format.

 For those of you who are relatively new to the game, well, you probably had no idea what I was talking about when I mentioned a “rotisserie” league.
 Sorry about that!
 Rotisserie (or “roto”) is the most common way to play fantasy baseball.

 Teams are ranked from first to last in each statistical category.
-It’s typically a “5×5” league, which means you’re ranked in five hitting categories – runs, home runs, RBI, steals, and batting average – and five pitching categories – wins, saves, strikeouts, ERA, and WHIP, though you can easily add other categories into the mix.
+It’s typically a “5×5” league, which means you’re ranked in five hitting categories – usually runs, home runs, RBI, steals, and batting average – and five pitching categories – usually wins, saves, strikeouts, ERA, and WHIP, though you can easily add other categories into the mix.